Rana0Ahmed/INSTANT-AI/Track 2- Mathematics for Data Science/Session 03/INFO.md

 - Hypothesis testing is a formal procedure to check if a hypothesis is true or not.

 ## Tasks
-- What is statistical tests, and its types
+- What is statistical tests and its types
 - Example for hypothesis testing (a usecase in business)